ripienaar/free-for-dev/README.md

   * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
   * [insight.sensiolabs.com](https://insight.sensiolabs.com/) — Code Quality for PHP/Symfony projects, free for Open Source
   * [lgtm.com](https://lgtm.com) — Continuous security analysis for Java, Python, JavaScript, TypeScript, C#, C and C++, free for Open Source
+  * [Moderne.io](https://app.moderne.io) — Automatic source code refactoring.
+Moderne offers framework migrations, code analysis with remediation, and unrivaled code transformation at scale, so developers can spend their time building new things instead of maintaining the old.
+Free for Open Source.
   * [reviewable.io](https://reviewable.io/) — Code review for GitHub repositories, free for public or personal repos
   * [parsers.dev](https://parsers.dev/) - Abstract syntax tree parsers and intermediate representation compilers as a service
   * [scan.coverity.com](https://scan.coverity.com/) — Static code analysis for Java, C/C++, C# and JavaScript, free for Open Source